If you have been charged with Homicide by Vehicle, it is important to understand the laws and sentencing.

 What does it mean?

-Simply put, if you were involved in an accident and someone died because of your recklessness, you can be charge with a Homicide by Vehicle under Section 3732.
-This does not apply to DUI cases, as those are covered under Section 3735.
+If you were involved in an accident and someone died because of your recklessness, you can be charge with a Homicide by Vehicle under Section 3732.
+This section often serves as one of the charges in DUI cases where there is a death.

 What are the penalties?